awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-win.md

 # Manually install SSM Agent on EC2 instances for Windows Server<a name="sysman-install-win"></a>

-SSM Agent is installed, by default, on the following Amazon Machine Images \(AMIs\):
+By default, SSM Agent is installed on the following Amazon Machine Images \(AMIs\):
 + Windows Server 2008\-2012 R2 AMIs published in November 2016 or later
 + Windows Server 2016 and 2019